 You’ll have regular blood tests throughout your treatment to check your blood count.
 If the number of blood cells is too low, your next course of treatment may be delayed or the dose of the chemotherapy reduced.

 Risk of infection

 When the white blood cells fall below a certain level, it’s known as neutropenia.
 Not having enough white blood cells can increase the risk of getting an infection.
-Your resistance to infection is usually at its lowest point around 7–14 days after the paclitaxel has been given.
 The number of white blood cells usually returns to normal before your next cycle of chemotherapy is due.

-- you have any symptoms of an infection, for example a sore throat, a cough, a need to pass urine frequently or feeling cold and/or shivery
+- You have any symptoms of an infection, for example a sore throat, a cough, a need to pass urine frequently or feeling cold and shivery

-Before starting chemotherapy you should be given a 24-hour contact number or told where to get emergency care by your specialist team.
+Before starting chemotherapy, your treatment team should give you a 24-hour contact number or tell you how to get emergency care.
 You may need antibiotics.
-Sometimes your doctor may recommend injections of drugs called growth factors to stimulate the production of white blood cells to reduce your risk of infection.
+Sometimes your doctor may recommend injections of drugs called growth factors.
+This helps the body produce more white blood cells to reduce your risk of infection.

 Having too few red blood cells is called anaemia.
-If you feel particularly tired, breathless or dizzy, let your specialist team know.
-A blood transfusion may be necessary during your treatment if the number of red blood cells falls significantly.
+If you feel particularly tired, breathless or dizzy, let your treatment team know.

 Bruising and bleeding

-Paclitaxel can reduce the number of platelets, which help the blood to clot.
 You may bruise more easily, have nosebleeds or your gums may bleed when you brush your teeth.
-Tell your specialist team if you experience any of these symptoms.
+Tell your treatment team if you experience any of these symptoms.

 Paclitaxel causes hair loss.
 Most people will lose all their hair, including eyebrows, eyelashes and body hair.